benjaminplee/whoppex/README.md

 		* repeat/forever
 		* delay/pause
 * Core is not protocol dependent
+* Ability to launch one agent, many agents, or list of agents
 * Agents may carry their own state along (e.g. identity, cookies, open socket)
 * Includes sample agent (sample app under umbrella) to demonstrate basic concepts